-ARS 102 Art from Renaissance to Present.
+M ARS 102 Art from Renaissance to Present.
 (3)

-History of Western art from the Renaissance to the present.
+fall, spring, summer History of Western art from the Renaissance to the present.
 General Studies: HU, H

-ARS 201 Art of Asia.
+M ARS 201 Art of Asia.
 (3)

 History of the art of the Asian cultures, with emphasis on China, Japan, and India.
 Meets non-Western art history requirement.
 General Studies: HU, G, H